-Allow me introduce you to Outside Suburbia Family Travel – we are Priya, Vinod, Sneha and D. We are your average part-time travelers, neither backpackers nor jetsetters, just your regular working for the weekend kinda people with a passion to see the world… to explore, experience and enjoy… one trip at a time!
+Allow me to introduce you to Outside Suburbia Family Travel – we are Priya, Vinod, Sneha and D. We are your average part-time travelers, neither backpackers nor jetsetters, just your regular working for the weekend kinda people with a passion to see the world… to explore, experience and enjoy… one trip at a time!
 I started this blog in 2015 but we have been traveling as a family long before that, we look Ms. Peachy on her first trip to Washington DC and California when she was only 3 months old!
 I took her on a mom and daughter trip to France and Italy when she was 3 years old 🙂

 Most families travel, whether it is to theme parks, a road trip, camping trip or grandma’s house for the holidays… if we didn’t move, we would grow roots like trees, traveling is in our nature… our family is no different.
 I hold on to my travel experiences in the form of photos and words and now share them on this website… Here is a little intro to our family travel blog & story…